Hayden1204/MCGalaxy-without-Pronouns/README.md

-British MCGalaxy is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+British MCGalaxy is a fully featured and customisable **Minecraft Classic-compatible server software** with CPE support based on MCForge/MCLawl.

 **Setup**
 -----------------